ropensci/chlorpromazineR/README.md

 For further details and usage, please see the [walkthrough vignette](https://htmlpreview.github.io/?https://github.com/ropensci/chlorpromazineR/blob/master/doc/walkthrough.html).

-This package is in production and not yet suitable for production use.
+This results from this package should be double checked for accuracy when used in production.
 We welcome feedback--please contact via eb@ericebrown.com or file an issue.

 ## Installation